 News in Slow French is an online program that aims to provide useful content for French language learners of all levels.
 Some of these levels are better than others.

-News in Slow French is a really good resource, though I was much more impressed with what’s included in the intermediate plans compared to the beginner and advanced plans.
+News in Slow French is a really good resource, though I was much more impressed with what’s included in the intermediate level compared to the beginner and advanced levels.
 None of them are bad, but the intermediate level is fantastic.

-This review will be very detailed, highlighting everything included within each plan, starting with the beginner course.
+This review will be very detailed, highlighting everything included within each level, starting with the beginner course.

 If you’d prefer, you can jump ahead to either the intermediate or advanced levels.

 News in Slow French’s beginner course is pretty unique compared to most other French courses you’ll find.

 For starters, it’s structured as a play, with each lesson being an act in the play.

 While this sounds unusual and is somewhat, it feels a lot more normal since one of the main characters in the play is a French teacher, and the other characters are her students.

 The lessons start from zero, with the absolute basics being taught first and progressing to more challenging content as you move through the course.

 The hosts mix together English and French into the conversations naturally, adding in some humor, culture, and telling a story that builds up in each act.